-The table is a ordered_set table: one key, one object, ordered in Erlang term order, which is the order implied by the < and > operators.
+The table is a ordered\set table: one key, one object, ordered in Erlang term order, which is the order implied by the < and > operators.
 Tables of this type have a somewhat different behavior in some situations than tables of other types.
-Most notably, the ordered_set tables regard keys as equal when they compare equal, not only when they match.
-This means that to an ordered_set table, integer() 1 and float() 1.0 are regarded as equal.
-This also means that the key used to lookup an element not necessarily matches the key in the returned elements, if float()'s and integer()'s are mixed in keys of a table.
+Most notably, the ordered\set tables regard keys as equal when they compare equal, not only when they match.
+This means that to an ordered\set table, integer() 1 and float() 1.0 are regarded as equal.
+This also means that the key used to lookup an element does not necessarily match the key in the returned elements, if float()'s and integer()'s are mixed in keys of a table.